carpentries-incubator/jekyll-pages-novice/_episodes/filters.md

 to the YAML front matter:

 ~~~
-{% raw %}
+{% raw %}---
----
 layout: post
 title: I am a Surgeon!
 author: Dr James Barry
 publication_date: 1827-11-22
 ---

 Today was a good day.
-I was promoted to Surgeon to the Forces!
+I was promoted to Surgeon to the Forces!{% endraw %}

-{% endraw %}
 ~~~
 {: .language-markdown }